 DeKalb County Pretrial Services monitors defendants who have been released from jail on felony and misdemeanor bonds.
-This agency provides background information to the courts and recommends release conditions that will ensure community safety as well as the defendants appearance in court.
+This agency provides background information to the courts and recommends release conditions that will ensure community safety as well as the defendants’ appearance in court.
 They also monitor defendants who have been ordered to Pretrial Services but who have not posted their bond.

 How does it work?

 Prior to release, DeKalb County Pretrial Services interviews jailed defendants, verifies their personal information, conducts criminal history checks, and monitors them after their release from custody.
-Defendants who are assigned to DeKalb County Pretrial Services may be released on their on recognizance or may be required to post a bond.
+Defendants who are ordered to DeKalb County Pretrial Services may be released on their own recognizance or may be required to post a bond.
 Defendants must report on a regularly scheduled basis to the DeKalb County Pretrial Services office in person, as specified by the judge, and will generally be assigned bond conditions that are unique to them and their charge(s).
 Defendants who violate the conditions of their bond are at risk of having their bond revoked.

-- Daily Jail List: Pretrial complies and reviews a daily list of inmates arrested the previous day.
-If the inmate pre-qualifies based on the charge and previous criminal history, a Pretrial employee will conduct an interview at the DeKalb County Jail.
+- Daily Jail List: Pretrial generates and reviews a daily list of inmates arrested the previous day.
+If the inmate pre-qualifies based on the charge and previous criminal history, a Pretrial investigator will conduct an interview at the DeKalb County Jail.

 - Judge Referral: The judge presiding over the First Appearance hearing, and in some instances, the criminal case of a defendant, may refer that individual to Pretrial Services.